twilson63/hb-www-demo/README.md

 ## Prerequisites

 - Node.js and npm installed
-- Access to an AOS gateway (default: http://localhost:8734)
+- Access to an HyperBEAM (default: http://localhost:8734) - see https://hyperbeam.arweave.net

 ## Quick Start